.asdp file #

 Header lines #

-• The first header line must be version:
+#and the first non-whitespace character are ignored. - The first header line must be

 # version 1